Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 Out[3]: 2
 ```

 The name you can give a variable can technically be any contiguous set of characters, but there are some conventions followed in Python and programming in general.
 Python follows a variable naming convention called snake case.
 To write something in snake case simply use a `_` anywhere you would use a space and make sure every word is lower case.
 For example, `this_is_a_variable`.
 Giving variables good names makes your code more readable and therefore maintainable.
 There is a big difference between seeing a variable called `degrees` and one called `y`.
-You should strive to give your variables good, succinct names.
+You should strive to give your variables well-defined, succinct names.

-There are of course cases where using less than descript variable names follows convention and is therefore just fine to use.
+There are of course cases where using less than descriptive variable names follows convention and is, therefore, just fine to use.
 One that comes to mind is the use of `i` to keep track of an index (we will cover this idea next week, but it wouldn't be surprising if you understood the concept already).
 Because of its prevalent usage for this purpose, it is usually easy to understand what is happening in that context, and the lack of descriptiveness is okay.
 The important thing is that the code is **understandable**.

 Note that we saw no output from the first command above.
-This is because the return value that would been printed to the console for output was assigned to the variable `x`.
+This is because the return value that would have been printed to the console for output was assigned to the variable `x`.
 This is why we had to view it in the next line with a simple call to `x`.

 A large part of the power of variables is the fact that they can change.
 This allows us to use a single variable name to keep track of a single thing throughout the life of a program.
 The exact same syntax can be used to change the value stored in the variable.

 Say we want to add 5 to `x` from the previous code example and store it in `x`.